chaseolsen/social-Laravel-app/README.md

 # social-laravel-app
-Here is a pretty straight forward social/blog app built with Laravel, I also used Composer and Artisan for Schemas, Migration, etc.
+Here is a pretty straight forward social/blog app built with Laravel, I also used Composer and Artisan for Schemas, Migration, etc. Nothing spectacular, but a nice environment to build on.

 https://www.linkedin.com/in/chaseolsen/